Indian state refiners reluctant to hedge oil purchases - sources

-NEW DELHI (Reuters) - India’s risk-averse state refiners are reluctant to follow central bank advice to hedge part of the country’s $165 billion annual oil import bill, fearing administrative action if they suffer losses, refinery sources said.
+NEW DELHI, Nov 4 (Reuters) - India’s risk-averse state refiners are reluctant to follow central bank advice to hedge part of the country’s $165 billion annual oil import bill, fearing administrative action if they suffer losses, refinery sources said.

 Officials in Prime Minister Narendra Modi’s government on Monday discussed the idea, which is part of a push by Reserve Bank of India Governor Raghuram Rajan to make Asia’s No.3 economy less vulnerable to external shocks.